SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference.md

 ## Forcing a Collector's Name with Clobber

 Use the clobber flag as true if you want to delete the existing collector if a new collector is installed on a machine with same hostname.
-This is usefull for scenrio where a VM is deleted and initiaed again with same hostname.
-To enable this property true, create a file sumo-ot-clobber.yaml in otelcol-sumo/conf.d , add below configuration and restart your collector.
+This is useful for scenario where a VM is deleted and initiated again with the same hostname.
+To enable this property true, create a file `sumo-ot-clobber.yaml` in `otelcol-sumo/conf.d`, add below configuration and restart your collector.

 ```yaml
 extensions: